Skip to main content

 Sexual arousal and performance depend on having good overall health.
 That’s why it’s important to limit or avoid lifestyle behaviors that can impair your body’s natural functions, such as smoking, alcohol overuse, or illicit drug use.

 Leading a healthy lifestyle can help you feel better, boost your confidence, and give you more energy to enjoy sexual activity.
-This means exercising regularly, eating nutritious foods, getting plenty of sleep, and limiting alcohol.
+This means exercising regularly, eating nutritious foods, managing your stress, and getting plenty of sleep.

 What should I do if I’ve lost my libido, but my partner hasn't?

-Since changes in your sex drive can strain your relationship with your partner, the issue shouldn't be swept under the rug.
+Since changes in your sex drive can strain your relationship with your partner, try to avoid sweeping the issue under the rug.
 Communication is key.
 Be honest with them about how you're feeling, and listen carefully to their needs, too.

 "When your libido is low, expecting your partner to understand what is going on, without explaining, is an easy trap to fall into," Stewart said.